navpil/gupai/docs/Readme.md

 Additional rules:

-Pass, 7-Head-8-Tail (alternatively 6-Head-7-Tail) double the score 8 doubles in a hand - redeal (a very rare thing)
+Pass, 7-Head-8-Tail (alternatively 6-Head-7-Tail) double the score 8 doubles in a hand - automatic pass, other players pay the player double of their points (a very rare thing) 7 doubles in a hand - redeal

 Is played strictly with 4 people.